simpx/simpy/docs/examples/gas_station_refuel.rst

 station.
 Once they acquire one, they try to take the desired amount of fuel from the fuel pump.
 They leave when they are done.

-The gas stations fuel level is reqularly monitored by *gas station control*.
+The gas stations fuel level is regularly monitored by *gas station control*.
 When the level drops below a certain threshold, a *tank truck* is called to refuel the gas station itself.